FAQ - Frequently Asked Questions¶

 How can I add computers in order to access them?¶

-If the preconfigured network object register is used, the only action required is adding the respective rooms and computers on the configuration page local data.
+If the preconfigured network object directory is used, the only action required is adding the respective rooms and computers on the configuration page local data.
 Afterwards the added resources are available to the Veyon master.

 If LDAP/AD Integration is configured the network object register has to be reconfigured to LDAP in order to make the computers listed in the register available to the Veyon master.